rooklift/halite2_rush_theory/README.md

 If I'm not rushing myself, I defend by noticing I'm getting rushed and undocking.
 One thing few players spotted is that you can issue a thrust command during the final step of undocking (where `DockedStatus == UNDOCKING`) *and it will work*.
 You can also issue an undock command during the final step of docking.

-These two facts allow me to make useful moves 2 turns earlier than a naive defender; after undocking I simply transition into rush mode.
+These two facts allow me to make useful moves 2 turns earlier than a naive defender.
+See [this game](https://halite.io/play/?game_id=7671080), for example.

 ## 4 Player Games